handsontable/handsontable/docs/next/guides/getting-started/installation.md

 [[toc]]

+## Overview
+This guide details how to install Handsontable.

 ::: tip
-This section is dedidated to the pure JavaScript version of Handsontable.
-If you use a framework in your project then follow one of the available guides to install and use the library:
+This section is dedicated to the pure JavaScript version of Handsontable.
+If you use a framework in your project, follow one of the available guides to install and use the library:
  - [Integrate with React](../react-installation)
  - [Integrate with Angular](../angular-installation)
  - [Integrate with Vue](../vue-installation)